WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Introduction Motivation

-The physical activities that we perform in our daily lives have been identified as valuable information for a number of research fields and applications, such as work processes support, preventive healthcare, cognitive science or workout monitoring (e.g., \cite{baoActivityRecognitionUserAnnotated2004, tryonActivityMeasurement2006, pattersonFineGrainedActivityRecognition2005, wardActivityRecognitionAssembly2006}).
-Research efforts have till now shown that physical activities can be detected using either wearable inertial sensors or camera-based approaches.
+The physical activities that we perform in our daily lives have been identified as valuable information for a number of research fields and applications \cite{baoActivityRecognitionUserAnnotated2004, pattersonFineGrainedActivityRecognition2005, wardActivityRecognitionAssembly2006}.
+Research efforts have shown that physical activities can be detected using either wearable inertial sensors or camera-based approaches.
 The inertial sensors can continuously observe motion and gestures at particular body locations, whereas camera-based systems can typically observe the user's entire body, but can be hindered by (self-)occlusions.
-Inertial data manifests itself as multidimensional timeseries, while image data can be interpreted more easily afterwards.
-Even though research has shown (see e.g. \cite{spriggsTemporalSegmentationActivity2009, songMultimodalMultistreamDeep2016, dieteVisionAccelerationModalities2019, nakamuraJointlyLearningEnergy2017}) that both modalities are complementary to each other, available benchmark datasets that provide both image- and inertial-based sensor data remain scarce.
-Current available datasets such as \cite{nakamuraJointlyLearningEnergy2017, xuContinualEgocentricActivity2023, possasEgocentricActivityRecognition2018} provide n-second long video clips rather than longer stretches of continuous data streams.
-Compared to continuous data such clip-based approaches usually have participants perform only the activities of relevance, which limits the assessment of approaches on an explicitly modelled null-class, i.e. breaks in-between activities.
-Nevertheless, as defined by Bulling \etal \cite{bullingTutorialHumanActivity2014}, successfully differentiating the null-class from other activities (the \textit{null-class problem}), remains one of the key challenges in Human Activity Recognition (HAR) systems no matter the input modality.
-We therefore introduce WEAR, a multimodal HAR dataset featuring workout activities performed by 18 participants while wearing both inertial sensors on both wrists and ankles as well as a head-mounted camera capturing egocentric vision using a wide field-of-view - see Figure~\ref{fig:banner}.
-In order to increase the overall difficulty of the prediction scenario, WEAR features a set of activities which, unlike previous egocentric datasets, are not mainly focused on human-object-interaction (e.g. \cite{delpretoActionSenseMultimodalDataset2022, delatorreDetailedHumanData2009} nor originate from inherently distinct activity categories (e.g. \cite{possasEgocentricActivityRecognition2018, xuContinualEgocentricActivity2023}).
-In particular, we included variations of activities which decrease the inter-class similarity of the dataset and introduced complex activities, which consist of within-activity sequences and require prediction approaches to model temporal dependencies amongst local features.
-WEAR was collected at 10 different outdoor recording locations, with the location introducing different visual and surface conditions, yet not providing cues about the activity being performed.
-Lastly, we purposely limit the amount of information which can be extracted from individual frames and consequently put more emphasis on utilizing methods like flow-estimation, by choosing activities which do not always take place in the participant's field of view.
-With these dataset traits in place we deem the WEAR dataset being a perfect dataset to assess methods on how to combine both inertial- and vision-based features in the context of HAR.
+Inertial data manifests itself as multidimensional time series, but is unlike image data almost impossible to be interpreted by a human annotator after recording.
+Even though research has shown that both modalities are complementary to each other \cite{spriggsTemporalSegmentationActivity2009}, available benchmark datasets that provide both camera and inertial-based sensor data remain scarce.
+We therefore introduce WEAR, an outdoor sports human activity recognition (HAR) dataset featuring workout activities performed by 22 participants while wearing inertial sensors on both wrists and ankles as well as a head-mounted camera capturing egocentric vision - see Figure~\ref{fig:banner}.
+Unlike previous egocentric datasets \cite{graumanEgo4DWorld0002022, damenRescalingEgocentricVision2022, graumanEgoExo4DUnderstandingSkilled2024}, WEAR provides an inertial sensor placement which is in line with recent trends in real-world application scenarios, providing complementary information to the captured video stream.
+Further, amongst egocentric datasets which utilize limb-placed IMU sensors, WEAR is the first dataset being collected at different outdoor recording locations, with each location introducing different visual and surface conditions, yet not providing cues about the activity being performed.
+Our contributions in this paper are three-fold: \begin{enumerate} \item We introduce a new inertial- and vision-based HAR dataset, called WEAR, consisting of data from 22 participants performing 18 different outdoor sports activities. \item Results of our performed benchmark analysis reveal that the application-driven sensor placement along with the challenging outdoor recording scenario makes WEAR an a suitable dataset to assess methods on how to combine strengths of both inertial- and vision-based approaches. \item We demonstrate that state-of-the-art TAL models from computer vision are particularly suited to not only process raw inertial data, but even successfully fuse multi-modal information significantly outperforming the best single-modality approach as well as beating the best possible (oracle) late fusion approach in terms of mAP. \end{enumerate}